singhbishtabhishek/RAG-Implementation/README.md

 # RAG (Retrieval Augmented Generation)-Implementation

+RAG (Retrieval-Augmented Generation) is a method that enhances LLMs (like GPT) by allowing them to access external information during generation.
 This project implements a simple RAG pipeline using Google Generative AI, Langchain and chroma vector database.It retrieves relevant documents using embeddings, then passes them to a language model to generate grounded and context-aware answers.

 # Features